 Naturally, when the stove is on it warms up itself and everything around it.
 This is not ideal for a refrigerator and can really put a crimp in your day.
 The number of times I made coffee only to find out that the creamer had spoiled because the fridge couldn’t keep cool was ridiculous.

 Another problem you’ll come across is grease splatters.
 When you’re cooking on the stovetop, fat, grease, and oil have a habit of spitting out of the pan.
 This is why you typically have a splashback behind your stove.

 Splashbacks are often tile or glass because they are easier to clean.
 Refrigerators are much more difficult to clean up.
 Especially if they are metal.
 You’ll spend hours wiping away grease and oil only to have to do it all again the next day.

 Believe me, it is not worth the effort!
 I suffered so that you don’t have to!

 If your kitchen is space-restricted, try to leave as much of a gap between the stove and fridge as possible.
 I would even consider moving the fridge to another area like the dining space if you can.

 Again, it’s not always possible to keep these appliances apart, but if you do have to situate them next to each other, don’t expect your refrigerator or your food to have a particularly long lifespan.

 Leaving space around your stove is important for the health of your cabinets and your stove.
 Your stove needs about half an inch on either side to allow for thermal expansion and to act as a cooling channel.
-Your cabinets need the gap to prevent heat damage.
+Your cabinets need a gap to prevent heat damage.